-CAR T-cell therapy (also called CAR-T therapy and CART therapy) is a type of cancer treatment that uses the cells of your own immune system to destroy specific cancer cells in your body.
+CAR T-cell therapy (also called CAR-T therapy and CART therapy) treats cancer.
+It uses the cells of your own immune system to destroy specific cancer cells in your body.

 Currently, CART therapy is FDA-approved to treat:

 - B-cell leukemia (children and young adults only)